 Note: Please be patient with us as we build this page.

 The Sunday homily is the primary way most Catholics learn about the faith.
 When preaching on the subjects of human sexuality, marriage and NFP in particular, it is important for priests and deacons to be mindful of the sensitive nature of the topics.
 For example, the homily is not the place where details of human fertility, or NFP methodology are provided (have printed resources displayed in the vestibule for that!).
 Rather, homilies are where Catholic teaching on marriage, conjugal love and responsible parenthood are covered and NFP information is included in a general and tactful style.
-Below are some suggestions for your pastoral preaching.
+Here we provide some written homily notes, film clips as well as audio files of clergy preaching on NFP.

 , homily given on the first Sunday of National NFP Awareness Week, July 22, 2012, at the Basilica of St. John